Adoration & Evening Prayer

 During Eucharistic Adoration, the Blessed Sacrament (the Eucharist) is taken from the tabernacle and displayed in a monstrance for the worship of the faithful.

 Adoration is above all else a time of prayer and worship, where we give thanks to God, give him praise, and petition him for our needs.
-Adoration can be done in silence (as it is on Tuesday and Thursday afternoons in our chapel), include spoken prayers such as the rosary, the singing of hymns, or other prayers such as the Liturgy of the Hours.
+Adoration can be done in silence, include spoken prayers such as the rosary, the singing of hymns, or other prayers such as the Liturgy of the Hours.

 During our Holy Hours on Wednesday evenings, we pray Evening Prayer (Vespers) from the Liturgy of the Hours as part of our time of Adoration.